 It is important that you understand the conditions you're being asked to follow.
-You must follow every condition of your bail.
+You must follow every condition of your .

 What the police can do

-- they have reasonable grounds to believe you did not follow your bail conditions, or
+- they have to believe you did not follow your bail conditions, or

-- your surety has decided they no longer want to act as surety for you.
+- your has decided they no longer want to act as surety for you.

-If this happens, when you’re arrested, you will be held in custody for another bail hearing.
-At the new bail hearing, you will have to show the court why you should be released while your case is in criminal court.
+If this happens, when you're arrested, you will be held in for another .
+At the new bail , you will have to show the court why you should be released while your case is in criminal court.

 - it may be more difficult for you to get bail in the future,